 - GPA: Unless otherwise requested, only list your GPA if it is = or > 3.0.
 Not sure what your current GPA is?
 Click here to use BGSU's GPA calculator.

 - Multiple pages.
-It’s OK to have more than one page for your resume, but if you do, the subsequent pages should be at least 1/2 a page (not partial or 1 or 2 lines) and must not repeat any information.
-(It's best to have all full pages if possible)
+At this point in your career, keep it to 1 page.
+95% of employers agree.
+If more than 1, subsequent pages should be at least 1/2 a page (not partial or 1 or 2 lines) and must not repeat information.
+Also, all subsequent pages should have the following as a footer: